glenhunter/speaker-placement-log/README.md

   - Soundstage width
 - **Compare Results**: View all measurements in a convenient sidebar
 - **Export Data**: Export your measurements to Markdown format
-- **Persistent Storage**: All data is saved locally in your browser
+- **Data Migration**: Automatically migrates existing localStorage data on first login
 - **Responsive Design**: Works seamlessly on desktop and mobile devices

 ## Installation